top of page

 • What is the baking soda used for?
 Sheep can develop a condition called bloat which is an excess of gas in their rumen.
 If not treated, it can be fatal.
 Providing your sheep with access to baking soda at all times allows them to self treat when they are feeling uncomfortable and prevent bloat from occuring.

 • Can goats and sheep live together?
 Yes, but they cannot eat the same grain or minerals as sheep are very sensitive to copper.
+Copper toxicity will kill sheep quickly and painfully.

 • What type of fencing do sheep need?
 Sheep do not typically challenge fencing like goats and woven wire sheep/goat fencing is recommended.
 If you expect to have issues with predators, you can add a strand of barbed wire either at the top or bottom.